 Information on this page

 The following terms are used throughout the course of this policy.
-Definitions of specific acts and behaviors related to relationship violence, sexual misconduct, and other forms of conduct prohibited under this policy can be found in Section 4 of the policy.
+Definitions of specific acts and behaviors related to sexual harassment, relationship violence, and sexual misconduct can be found in Section 4 of the policy.

 The Clery Act is a consumer protection law that aims to provide clarity around campus crime policy and statistics.
 The Clery Act requires all post-secondary institutions participating in the Higher Education Act’s (HEA) Title IV student financial assistance programs to disclose campus crime statistics and security information.
 The Clery Act offers specific rights and options to students and employees who experience sexual assault, domestic violence, dating violence, and/or stalking.

 The Complainant is an individual who is alleged to be the victim of conduct that could constitute a violation of this policy, including sexual harassment or retaliation for engaging in a protected activity.
 The Complainant may include any member of the University community (faculty, staff, or student) who experiences alleged sexual harassment, relationship violence, sexual misconduct, and/or any other conduct prohibited under this policy, even if they themselves do not make the initial report to the University.
 A Complainant does not have to seek formal disciplinary action to receive the supportive measures outlined for Complainants in this policy.
 See Appendix B: Rights of the Complainant .

 Confidential Employees are those employees of EMU who are exempt from reporting incidents of conduct prohibited under this policy that are disclosed to them by students or employees while in particular confidential roles.
 Confidential Employees include licensed mental health clinicians, auxiliary staff working in Counseling Services, licensed medical health professionals, and licensed/credentialed campus pastors acting in their roles.
 Disclosures that occur when the Confidential Employee is not acting in their official capacity must be reported.